tyoung3/sw/README.md

 QuickStart (on Linux)
 ----------
-	* The tyoung3/StreamWork backend is no longer required.
+	* The .../tyoung3/StreamWork backend is no longer required.
-	* Sw is written in C.
+	* Sw is written in C.  The bin directory contains bash scripts invoking sw.
 	* Download the 'sw' executable from github to any convenient bin path location, like /usr/local/bin or $GOPATH/bin.
 	* Run 'chmod a+x sw' if necessary.